 Computational Biology and Evolutionary Genomics: Discovering phenotype-genotype associations

 Evolution has led to an incredible diversity of phenotypes in all major species clades, exemplified by mammals like bats that fly or dolphins that live their entire life in the water.
 This phenotypic diversity is the outcome of changes or loss of ancestral phenotypes or gain of novel phenotypes during evolution.
 Phenotypic differences between species are due to differences in their DNA (genome).
-Today, the genome of hundreds of animals have been sequenced, including more than 100 mammals, and many more will be sequenced in the near future.
+Today, the genome of hundreds of animals have been sequenced, including more than 100 mammals and 300 birds, and many more will be sequenced in the near future.

 Given that the genome determines many phenotypes of an organism, these sequenced genomes provide an unprecedented opportunity to discover which genomic changes underlie particular phenotypic changes between species.
 This is the overarching scientific question we address in the lab by combining both computational as well as experimental approaches.
 Thus, we wish to contribute to our understanding how nature’s incredible diversity evolved.
 Our focus is here explicitly on differences between species and not differences within a species, though many of our comparative methods will also work on genomes of individuals or strains of the same species.

 The complexity and difficulty of this phenotype-genotype question at the between-species level is illustrated by the fact that their genomes differ by millions of changes.
 Just accurately comparing the genomes of two, not too closely related species poses a big challenge.
 Despite this, our previous research established a proof-of-concept that makes it possible to detect genomic loci that underlie a particular phenotypic difference.
 This "Forward Genomics" approach focuses on independently evolved phenotypic differences and uses ancestral sequence reconstruction to systematically search whole genomes for differences that match the given phenotypic patterns.